Updated: 05/15/20 | May 15th, 2020

 The Latin Quarter and Le Marais are my favorite neighborhoods in Paris.
 They both offer visitors lots of things to see and do, places to eat and drink, and are lively beautiful neighborhoods.
 Stay there!

-And, finally, here’s an overview of the main arrondissements in the city to help you find the best neighborhood in Paris for your travel style/type of trip:
+So, with that said, here’s an overview of the main arrondissements to help you find the best neighborhood for your trip:

 Bastille (11th arrondissement)